Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/devguide.md

 ### Limitations

-* Only 64 bit Windows and MacOS standalone player builds are supported
+* Only 64 bit Windows, MacOS and Ubuntu standalone player builds are supported